-- 1. Navigate to the <sca_install_dir>\Core\config directory and open the fortify.properties file. - 2.
+- 1. Navigate to the <sca_install_dir>\Core\config directory and open the fortify.properties file in a text editor. - 2.
 You can either enable debug mode for all Fortify Software components or for specific components.
 Remove the comment tag (#) from in front of the property and set the value to true.